marcorosso768/marcorosso768.github.io/_pages/en/about.md

 social: true # includes social icons at the bottom of the page
 ---

-<i>"I may not have gone where I intended to go, but I think I have ended up where I needed to be."</i><br>
+<span style="font-family: 'Tangerine', cursive;">"I may not have gone where I intended to go, but I think I have ended up where I needed to be."</span><br>
 <div style="display: flex; margin-top: -0.5rem;">
     <div style="flex-grow:1;"></div>
     <span style="font-size:12px;">Douglas Adams — The Long Dark Tea-Time of the Soul</span>